-A factory pattern is one of the core design principles to create an object, allowing clients to create objects of a library(explained below) in a way such that it doesn’t have tight coupling with the class hierarchy of the library.
+A factory pattern is one of the core design principles to create an object, allowing clients to create objects of a library(explained below) in a way such that it doesn’t have a tight coupling with the class hierarchy of the library.

 Why factory pattern?

 What are the problems with the above design?

 As you must have observed in the above example, the Client creates objects of either TwoWheeler or FourWheeler based on some input during constructing of its object.

 Say, the library introduces a new class ThreeWheeler to incorporate three-wheeler vehicles also.
 What would happen?
 The client will end up chaining a new else if in the conditional ladder to create objects of ThreeWheeler.
 Which in turn will need the Client to be recompiled.
 So, each time a new change is made at the library side, the Client would need to make some corresponding changes at its end and recompile the code.
 Sounds bad?
 This is a very bad practice of design.

 How do avoid the problem?